conda-incubator/conda-store/docs/contributing.md

 PR must be created that updates to the released version `<version>`.

-Conda-Store has two PyPi packages `conda-store-server` and `conda-store`.
+conda-store has two PyPi packages `conda-store-server` and `conda-store`.

  - update `recipies/meta.yaml` with the new version `{% set version = "<version>" %}`
  - update `recipies/meta.yaml` with the appropriate sha256 for each